If you feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year, read our in-depth guide to beating winter blues.

 Move your yoga mat or treadmill to a nearby window to get more daylight, if you can.

-So if you have to wait until spring or summer to actually take your trip, you’ll still get a happiness boost now from the anticipation.
+So even if you have to delay your trip, you’ll still get a happiness boost now just thinking about it.

 And you don’t have to travel to create anticipation.